jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

 ### Valid Code

 Invalid code requires the browser to make assumptions about your page.
 While ultimately this could result in incorrect rendering, it also slows down rendering.
 Furthermore, invalid code can lead to front-end development headaches.
-It&rsquo;s simple to validate your code using the [W3C Online Validator][3].
+It's simple to validate your code using the [W3C Online Validator][3].
 Do it.

 ### Permalink Settings

-WordPress offers Permalinks to customize your site&rsquo;s URLs structure.
+WordPress offers Permalinks to customize your site's URLs structure.
 Internally WordPress uses this structure to process your request.
 Some structures can make this job difficult – decreasing performance.
 Generally speaking, the more WordPress can match against your structure the better.

 Quick tests showed barely a 1% decrease in a permalink structure of
 `/%postname%/` vs. `/%year%/%monthnum%/%postname%/`.
 This may be a greater concern in previous versions of WordPress.
 In the end, consider search engine optimization over performance.